Retroperitoneal Lymph Node Dissection (RPLND)

 - Primary RPLND — after orchiectomy for CS I or low-volume CS II NSGCT with normal post-orchiectomy markers.

-- Post-chemotherapy RPLND (PC-RPLND) — after induction chemotherapy, generally for a residual retroperitoneal mass with normal markers (some centres operate even after a clinical complete response).
+- Post-chemotherapy RPLND (PC-RPLND) — after induction chemotherapy, generally for a residual retroperitoneal mass with normal markers.
 Elevated markers after induction usually warrant salvage chemotherapy instead.

 - Salvage PC-RPLND — after induction and salvage (standard- or high-dose) chemotherapy.